 “I remember when The Moody Blues used to do it in the late 60s / early 70s,” recalls Dave, “ I used to love all that stuff.
 At the end of the day you end up doing a similar thing and it makes it interesting especially now.
 Who wants to listen to one track and then another track and then you think that’s the same as the one before?”

-The album was recorded late last year and is already proving popular with fans who have sampled several tracks at the bands live shows, “We just got on with it really,” Dave continues, “In this business, you can’t just sit there twiddling your fingers.
+“We just got on with it really,” continues Dave, “In this business, you can’t just sit there twiddling your fingers.
 I personally think it’s one of the better ones we’ve done for quite a while.”

 Dave also gets inspiration from another genre of music.